I remember experiencing appealing brands for the first time in elementary school.

 So when Maša buys new products, people who know her assume there’s are a story behind her purchase—and are curious to find out why she chose to support a particular brand over others.

-The Minimalist Vegan is a brand which you have engaged with at some stage of the process outlined above.
-Your connection to our blog enables us to expose you to new brands like Etiko in blog posts like 35+ Ethical and Sustainable Clothing Brands To Support in 2019.
+The Minimalist Vegan is a brand that you have engaged with at some stage of the process outlined above.
+Your connection to our blog enables us to expose you to new brands like Etiko in blog posts like 50+ High-Quality Ethical & Sustainable Clothing Brands.

 So next time you’re looking for sneakers, you’ve broadened your scope of brands to consider.